ros-workshop/sensor-integration/README.md

 ![RViz Husky](./resources/images/rviz_husky.png)

 **Exercises**:
-* Add objects (e.g. a box) in Gazebo and view its LiDAR scan lines on RViz.
+* Add objects (e.g. a box) in Gazebo and view its lidar scan lines on RViz.
-* Try a Velodyne VLP-16 LIDAR
+* Try a Velodyne VLP-16 lidar
   * See the following documentation: [Customize Husky Configuration](https://www.clearpathrobotics.com/assets/guides/noetic/husky/CustomizeHuskyConfig.html)
   * **Note**: The VLP-16 will publish under `PointCloud2`.
 Is it subscribed to the correct topic?
 * Try loading the Husky in a more complex world